 3. Important Lessons in Pressure Cooking

-Timing how long something will take to cook
+1. Timing how long something will take to cook

 This is where your cooking intuition generally goes out the window.
 Don't let that freak you out.
 Cooking time will vary depending on the PSI of your low and high pressure setting of your electric pressure cooker.
 You should refer to your electric pressure cooker manual for the general cooking times of whatever you want to make.

 If something is underdone, it's easy to fix: just add a couple more minutes and bring your cooker back to pressure.

-The minimum and maximum liquid or food required
+2. The minimum and maximum liquid or food required

 Your electric pressure cooker will require a minimum amount of liquid to work, as well as a maximum amount of food and liquid that it can hold.
 This should be clearly marked in your manual.
 Generally, you shouldn't fill your electric pressure cooker more than 2/3 full.

-Don't try to open the pressure cooker while cooking!
+3. Don't try to open the pressure cooker while cooking!

 Most modern electric pressure cookers make it impossible for someone to open the cooker while internal pressure exceeds outside pressure.
 But regardless – just don't attempt to open it while in use.
 Turn off your pressure cooker if you need to, and release pressure before opening.